 Although not as extensive as for the fountain darter, routine sampling for the Comal Springs riffle beetle has also occurred.
 Over the years, sampling has been conducted by quadrats, drift netting, and cotton lures.
 In the early 1990's extensive sampling in the Spring Runs was conducted by Dr. David Bowles, with those data included in this assessment (Bowles et al. 2003).
 Additionally, Mr. Randy Gibson (USFWS San Marcos Aquatic Resource Center [SMARC]) has collected Comal invertebrates at locations throughout the system for a number of projects and for refugia purposes over time.
 The EAA biological monitoring program has routinely sampled for the Comal Springs riffle beetle within sample reaches in the Comal system.
-Additional locale data were collected in 2015 as part of HCP focused applied research efforts.
-As noted in previous years, based on the sample techniques over time and experience and guidance of Mr. Randy Gibson the determination was made to include a 1 m2 area surrounding each known collection location to quantify overall surface area of occupied habitat for the 2015 assessment.
-It is anticipated that larger areas of the Comal system are actually occupied than represented in this assessment as the entire Comal system has not been thoroughly sampled.
+Additional locale data were collected in 2016 as part of HCP focused applied research efforts.
+As noted in previous years, based on the sample techniques over time and experience and guidance of Mr. Randy Gibson the determination was made to include a 1 m2 area surrounding each known collection location to quantify overall surface area of occupied habitat for the 2016 assessment.
 It is noted that only surface habitat area was calculated for this assessment, as the extent of subsurface habitat utilization by this species is presently unknown.
 Figure 2 shows the occupied habitat for the Comal Springs riffle beetle throughout the Comal System with the quantification of area presented in Table 1.

-Figure 1 (continued): Fountain Darter 2015 Occupied Habitat - Landa Lake (Comal System).
+Figure 1 (continued): Fountain Darter 2016 Occupied Habitat - Landa Lake (Comal System).

-Figure 1 (continued): Fountain Darter 2015 Occupied Habitat - Old and New Channels (Top) and Lower Comal River (bottom) - (Comal System).
+Figure 1 (continued): Fountain Darter 2016 Occupied Habitat - Old and New Channels (Top) and Lower Comal River (bottom) - (Comal System).

-Figure 2: Comal Springs Riffle Beetle 2015 Occupied Surface Habitat - Spring Island and Western Shoreline areas (Comal System).
+Figure 2: Comal Springs Riffle Beetle 2016 Occupied Surface Habitat - Spring Island and Western Shoreline areas (Comal System).